-When I think of luxury foods, I think of things that are expensive enough that I'd only buy them in very small quantities as an occasional indulgence, if at all.
+When I think of luxury foods, I think of things that are expensive enough that I'd buy them only in very small quantities, as an occasional indulgence, if at all.
 White truffles?
 No thanks.
 Caviar?
 Lemme grab a really small spoon.
 Cured fish like lox and sable?
 I'll get three-quarters of a pound of each—oh wait, that's $17.99 per quarter pound?
 I'll just get a quarter pound of the lox, thanks.

 That's why I love gravlax, Scandinavia's dill-flavored cured salmon.
 It seems like just as much of a treat as lox, but, because it's so easy to make, there's no reason to pay for the cost of someone else's labor—just make it yourself.
-For the price of a nice fresh fillet of salmon and a very short two- or three-day wait, you can serve a beautiful spread of hand-sliced gravlax as an hors d'oeuvre or light appetizer.
+For the price of a nice fresh fillet of salmon and a very short, two- or three-day wait, you can serve a beautiful spread of hand-sliced gravlax as an hors d'oeuvre or light appetizer.
 Plus, because you're making it yourself, you can customize its flavor with the aromatics of your choice.

-Unearthing Gravlax: What is it?
+Unearthing Gravlax: What Is It?

-The Dry Brine Ratio
+The Dry-Brine Ratio

 On a technical level, what both the salt and sugar do is draw moisture out of the fish through osmosis.
 This decreases the moisture level of the fish, which in turn makes it less hospitable to microbial life.
 The salt, meanwhile, also helps ward off bacteria that would otherwise hasten spoilage.
 This extends the edible life of the salmon, but only for a short amount of time—gravlax is not cured in any long-term sense of the word.

 Ultimately, the ratio of salt to sugar is a question of personal taste.
 If you prefer a sweeter flavor, more sugar should go into your cure.
-If you have a more savory palate, you'll want to go heavier on the salt.
+If you have a more savory-leaning palate, you'll want to go heavier on the salt.
 That said, I still wanted to do side-by-side tests, have my colleagues taste them, and see if there was a consensus or not.

 Interestingly, my Serious Eats colleagues were unanimous in their preference for the salt-heavy cure, which was also the one I preferred.
-Unless you're certain you want a sweeter flavor, I'd recommend leaning towards that salt-heavy ratio, since it seems to be the crowd favorite.
+Unless you're certain you want a sweeter flavor, I'd recommend leaning toward that salt-heavy ratio, since it seems to be the crowd favorite.

 Cure Time and Shelf Life

-One of the important things to understand is that gravlax is lightly cured, so the fish's shelf life is extended only a little, not a lot.
+One of the important things to understand is that gravlax is lightly cured, so the fish's shelf life is extended only by a little, not a lot.
 Gravlax will go bad on you.
 Exactly how long it lasts will depend on just how pristine the fish was when you bought it (no matter what, it should be sushi-grade—make sure to tell your fishmonger that you're planning on eating it raw), as well as how it has been stored and handled.
 On average, my samples started smelling a little fishy after about five days or so, not including the curing time itself.

 As a general rule of thumb, I'd plan to eat the gravlax within a few days after it's been cured, and stop eating it if you start to detect any off odors.

 Beyond the salt and sugar, you have options for other flavors in your gravlax.
 Dill is essential for the classic gravlax flavor, and white pepper is very common.
-For those who don't like the pungent taste of white pepper, black pepper works well too.
+For those who don't like the pungent taste of white pepper, black pepper works well, too.

 Great gravlax is possible with salt, sugar, white pepper, and dill alone.
 If you want to add even more dimension, spices like caraway seed, coriander seed, and fennel seed are all good options.
-My recipe includes caraway and coriander, because I love those flavors and think they play well with dill, but there aren't really any right or wrong rules here.
+My recipe includes caraway and coriander, because I love those flavors and think they play well with dill, but there aren't really any right or wrong choices here.

 You can also supplement the dill with other herbs, like tarragon or fennel fronds.
-If you can get your hands on some pine needles, like Douglas Fir, that might even be a cool throwback to the way they did it in the Middle Ages.
+If you can get your hands on some conifer needles, like Douglas Fir, that might even be a cool throwback to the way they did it in the Middle Ages.

 My version, while adhering to the basic sauce in terms of its ingredients—dill, Dijon mustard, white vinegar, sugar, and oil—is much less sweet.
-I add only enough sugar to round out the sharp edges of the vinegar and mustard in the sauce, but not so much to make it overtly sweet.
+I add only enough sugar to round out the sharp edges of the vinegar and mustard in the sauce, but not so much as to make it overtly sweet.
 The vinegar and Dijon mustard shine through, cutting the richness of the salmon while adding a blast of fresh flavors.

-I start by giving the skin-on salmon a 10 minute bath in salted water (I just salt it to taste, then drop the fish in).
+I start by giving the skin-on salmon a 10-minute bath in salted water.
+(I just salt it to taste, then drop the fish in.)
 This isn't a required step, but it can help wash off any juices on the surface of the fish that might develop off aromas prematurely.
 I pat it dry when I take it out of the brine.

 Then I rub half my cure mixture onto the skin side of the fillet.

-It may not stick to the skin all that well, but do your best to get even coverage and it'll be fine.
+It may not stick to the skin all that well, but do your best to get even coverage, and it'll be fine.

 I cover the fish in plastic, then set something on top of it to weigh it down.
-This could be a smaller baking dish, or a flat plate roughly the size of the salmon, with some heavier things like cans of beans on top.
+This could be a smaller baking dish, or a flat plate roughly the size of the salmon, with some heavier things, like cans of beans, on top.
 This will help press even more moisture out of the fish as it cures.

-Carving gravlax is arguably the only hard thing about it.
+As I mentioned above, carving gravlax is arguably the only hard thing about it.
 You absolutely must have a sharp knife.
 Sorta sharp just won't cut it, literally.
 Gravlax is delicate and will tear under the force of a dull knife.
 Ideally, you should reach for a thin slicing knife, since the reduced surface area of the thin blade means there's less of it for the salmon to stick to as you slice.

-If you feel comfortable with the sharpness of your knife and your skills wielding it, you can cut beautiful wide slices from the entire fillet.
+If you feel comfortable with the sharpness of your knife and your skills in wielding it, you can cut beautiful wide slices from the entire fillet.
 Try to work on a bias so that the slices don't come out as skinny little strips.

-Some folks are bothered by the brown-colored blood-line that runs along the middle of the fillet on the skin side.
-You can get rid of it by sliding your knife between the pink salmon flesh and the skin, trimming off the bloodline as you go.
+Some folks are bothered by the brown-colored blood line that runs along the middle of the fillet on the skin side.
+You can get rid of it by sliding your knife between the pink salmon flesh and the skin, trimming off the blood line as you go.